Residency in Adult Psychiatry at Zucker Hillside Hospital

 Diverse patient population.
 Situated in Queens, the most diverse county in the U.S., and on the border of Nassau County, Zucker Hillside gives residents the opportunity to care for patients and their families from all backgrounds.

 Specialized clinical services.
-As a national leader in psychiatric research and care delivery innovation, ZHH offers unparalleled opportunities to learn the full spectrum of clinical psychiatry.
-With 10 units and more than 230 beds, ZHH includes specialized inpatient units in early phase psychosis, women’s mental health (including a perinatal program), affective disorders, adolescents, and geriatrics.
-The Department operates a fully-staffed psychiatric emergency room, which uses telepsychiatry to provide care to other hospitals within the health system that do not have overnight psychiatric coverage.
-ZHH has one of the largest ECT services in the country.
+As a national leader in healthcare delivery innovation, ZHH offers unparalleled opportunities to learn the full spectrum of clinical psychiatry.
+With 10 units and nearly 240 beds, ZHH includes specialized inpatient units in early phase psychosis, chronic schizophrenia, women’s mental health (including a perinatal team), affective disorders, adolescents, and geriatrics.
+In addition, ZHH houses the second largest ECT service in the country.